MaSe69/dssb/index.md

 An entity that can be beautiful or ugly.

 ## What is beauty?

+Beauty comprises
 - Authenticty
 - Consistency (symmetry)
 - Simplicity

-# How to get to a Dataframe?
+# How to get to a beautiful dataframe?

 - You can [create dataframes](pandas_createDF) yourself
 - Can load existing data directly into a dataframe.

-# What to do with a Dataframe?
+# How to make your dataframe more beautiful?

+- Operations on columns
+- Operations on rows

+Working on subsets of your dataframe.